-Home to two of the Great Lakes and the Mississippi River, it’s no wonder that 25% of Wisconsin residents love to spend their time fishing.
-With over 2,500 Trout Streams, there’s certainly no shortage of delicious fish to go after!
+Home to two of the Great Lakes, the Mississippi River, and over 2,500 Trout streams, Wisconsin has no shortage of fish to go after!
 This helpful guide will tell you everything you need to know to get your Wisconsin fishing license before getting out on the water.

 Quick View: Wisconsin Fishing Requirements